 I would like to thank Gennaro, Moabi and of course Minky for all the experiences i had during my stay with them .
 I am sure i will see you all again soon .

-Family living at Tribodar and Cooperation Familly three times a week… are you the next familly neighbour?
+Family living at Tribodar and Cooperation Familly that lives 10m walk… are you the next familly joining ?

 Mother, Kundalini Yoga Teacher, constant creator, lover of life, nature, arts and people…